Zach Bolan

 Taking control of the helm.

-Most recently, I've sat as a Principal Software Engineer at VideoAmp.
+I've sat as a Principal Software Engineer at VideoAmp.
 I was the Typescript Node subject-matter-expert, though I worked extensively across the tech stack with React, Go, Postgres, Snowflake, and Kafka.

 As a Senior Software Engineer